Tatura: World War II internment camps

 Several internment camps were set up around Tatura, Rushworth, and Murchison (Dhurringile) by the Australian government during World War II.
 Four of these were for "enemy alien" civilians, and three were for prisoners of war.
 Australian law in 1939 designated people "enemy aliens" if they were Germans or were Australians who had been born in Germany; later, it covered Italians and Japanese as well.
 The majority of the "enemy aliens" were refugees fleeing the Nazis.
 Between 1940 and 1947, there were 10,000 to 13,000 civilians interned in the camps at different times.

 Before the war, Britain was home to around 73,000 Germans, who had left Germany due to the rising tensions and the rise of the Nazi regime in the country.
 Many of these were also young male Germans who had been in schools in Britain before the outbreak of WWII.
 In June 1940, France fell to Nazi Germany and Allied soldiers were evacuated from Dunkirk.
-The British government ordered the internment of ‘enemy aliens’ (unnaturalised people born in enemy countries).
+The British government ordered the internment of "enemy aliens" (unnaturalised people born in enemy countries).
 This included both long-term residents of Britain, as well as recent refugees who were fleeing Nazi oppression, all of whom were regarded as potential spies or Nazi sympathisers.

-They were shipped out of the country in the middle of the war, predominantly to Australia (on the HMT Dunera from Britain in September 1940) and Canada.
+They were shipped out of the country in the middle of the war, predominantly to Australia (on HMT Dunera from Britain in September 1940) and Canada.

-The camps, in rural Australia, were surrounded by two or three parallel rows of perimeter fences of barbed wire up to 10 feet in height, separated by Dannert wire (razor wire that formed in large coils which can be expanded like a concertina), and by 20-foot-high guard towers, manned by sentries with rifles, Vickers machine guns, or Bren guns, as well as by sentry-manned catwalks, with banks of floodlights 60 to 80 feet high.
-Soldiers were instructed that familiarity with Internees "should be avoided at all times."
-Tatura Intgernment Camps 3 and 4 were opened in 1940.
+The camps, in rural Australia, were surrounded by two or three parallel rows of perimeter fences of barbed wire up to 10 feet in height, separated by Dannert wire (razor wire that formed in large coils which can be expanded like a concertina), and by 20-foot-high guard towers, guarded by sentries with rifles, Vickers machine guns, or Bren guns, as well as by sentry-defended catwalks, with banks of floodlights 60 to 80 feet high.
+Soldiers were instructed that familiarity with Internees "should be avoided at all times".
+Tatura Internment Camps 3 and 4 were opened in 1940.

 Tatura Internment Camp 1, part of a Tatura complex of seven internment camps, was built by the Commonwealth on land that it acquired compulsorily from a farmer, with construction completed by February 1940.